KirinFilip/Terminal-Based-Blackjack/README.md

 Ace = 1 or 11 depending which value advanteges the player

-Win conditions:
+### Win conditions:

 Player gets 21 - player wins

 Dealer gets 21 - dealer wins

+Player has more than dealer - player wins

+Dealer has more than player - dealer wins

-Player and Dealer get 21 - draw (also known as Push)
+Player and Dealer have the same total - draw (also known as Push)

-Player decisions:
+### Player decisions:

 HIT = request another card from the dealer
     add the value of the card to your total card value